obscrivn/RBootcamp/chapter1.md

 *** =instructions
 - In the editor on the right you have some sample code.
 Which lines are actual R code and which are comments?
 - Add a line of code that calculates the sum of 3 and 5, and hit the 'Submit Answer' button.
-- Add a comment *This is my script*

 *** =hint
 Just add a line of R code that calculates the sum of 3 and 5, just like the example in the sample code!